 no lumps.
 Add in your Tony’s Chachere’s Spice N’ Herbs Creole Seasoning,

-- Continue to cook until your gravy is thick, then
+- Continue to cook until your gravy is thick, then remove from heat.

 Share it on Instagram and tag us and tag #infinetasterecipes so we can see it!